snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight json %}
 {
   "status": 200,
-  "message": The schema provided is a valid self-describing schema" }
+  "message": "The schema provided is a valid self-describing schema" }
 {% endhighlight %}